smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 #### parity/openethereum

-Relevant settings for parity/openethereum (and forks e.g. xDai)
+Relevant settings for parity and openethereum (and forks such as xDai)

 ```toml
 tx_queue_locals = ["0xYourNodeAddress1", "0xYourNodeAddress2"] # Add your node addresses here